rahejasatyam/file-change-watcher/README.md

 # File Change Watcher

-A simple Python script that monitors a file for real-time changes.
+A small Python utility that monitors a target file and displays changes in real-time as they happen.

+Such a tool is a perfect way for developers, security researches, or any other people to know the method of modification of the file in which the background.

 ## Features

-- Watches a file and detects when it changes
-- Shows which lines were added, removed, or modified
-- Runs continuously and prints changes in real-time
+-Continuously watches a file for any modifications -Detects and prints changed, new, or deleted lines -Real-time monitoring - changes show instantly in the file -Minimal and user-friendly - only Python 3 is required

 ## How to Use
 1. Make sure you have **Python 3** installed.